-Criteria Potential Impact Mitigating Actions Reducing fuel poverty Positive Impact Promotion of Active Travel Measures could result in more children and young people walking or cycling to/from school reducing the number of polluting cars on the road.
+Protected Characteristic Potential Impact Mitigating Actions Reducing fuel poverty Positive Impact Promotion of Active Travel Measures could result in more children and young people walking or cycling to/from school reducing the number of polluting cars on the road.

 Improving local employment opportunities Positive and negative Impact Positive - Construction partners are encouraged to engage local suppliers and sub-contractors to complete any works.
-Negative - removing two schools from the network will reduce employment opportunities in those areas Maximising traineeships and apprenticeship opportunities Positive Impact Part of the community benefits agreed with the constructor include the providing opportunities for traineeships and apprenticeships.
+Negative - removing one school from the network will reduce employment opportunities.
+Maximising traineeships and apprenticeship opportunities Positive Impact Provision will be considered as part of the community benefits scheme with the constructor to include the providing of opportunities for traineeships and apprenticeships.
 Protecting people from poverty No negative discriminatory impact anticipated Improving qualification and skills Positive Impact People used throughout the construction process will have opportunities to use their skills and, where possible, obtain further qualifications whilst completing their work.